Exploring Facebook Graph API with Python

 friends = graph.get_connections(id='me', connection_name='friends')

-You can see we use the get_connections
+You can see we use the get_connections method from the

-object.
-You have to specify the id
+GraphAPI object.
+You have to specify the id of the

 person whose friends you want to get.
 In this case, you use

-to specify that it’s for your own friends.
+me to specify that it’s for your own friends.
 The second

-parameter is a connection_name
+parameter is a connection_name which is set to

-.
+"friends".
 We will explain why this parameter is called

 like that later.